-The Ecclesiastical Court has jurisdiction over any heretic, blasphemer or sacrilegious.
+The Ecclesiastical Court has jurisdiction over any heretic, blasphemer or sacrilegist.
 In practice, since an unproven charge lays the accuser open to a counter-claim for slander, the wealthy and powerful are rarely summoned before an Ecclesiastical Court.
 Such courts also seem to attract trumped-up charges.
 If you have a rival whom you would like to get rid of, the best way is to bribe a few prestigious witnesses into branding him a heretic.
 This is a favourite tactic for a king dealing with an intransigent baron: if the heresy charge holds and the baron is excommunicated, many of his men-at-arms will desert him.

 Additionally, a churchman accused of any crime may have his case tried by an Ecclesiastical Court rather than a secular one.
-The trouble is that Ecclesiastical Courts are very lenient when dealing with villein's best beast, but if he is a lenient man he will probably make do with a not-too-obviously mangy substitute!

-1 Heriot: a death-duty applied to villeins.
-Technically, the lord claims the secular offences, and even a church doorkeeper has recourse to them.
+The trouble is that Ecclesiastical Courts are very lenient when dealing with secular offences, and even a church doorkeeper has recourse to them.
 Thus a great many men who are not legitimate churchmen almost have carte blanche to treat the law with impunity.
 In southern Albion, in fact, a man proves himself a 'churchman' before the law if he can read from the Scriptures in Baccchile (see p.
 185).